 Then the day came in 2003, albeit sooner than I expected, when J.W. declared he was “tired of this sh*t!”
 And so a new opportunity was born for me… I started EPIC (I already had the idea for the name) and took over the camp the following season.

-As of 2018 that’s 21 summers adventuring and fishing in Alaska, all stemming from that single unguided float trip back in ’95… will remote Alaska infect you, too?
+After finishing the 2019 season, that’s 22 summers adventuring and fishing in Alaska, all stemming from that single unguided float trip back in ’95… will remote Alaska infect you, too?